MicrosoftDocs/visualstudio-docs/docs/extensibility/image-service-and-catalog.md

 ## How do I write new WPF UI?

 1. Start by adding the assembly references required in the above first steps section to your project.
-You don’t need to add all of them, so add just the references you need.
-(Note: if you are using or have access to **Colors** instead of **Brushes**, then you can skip the reference to **Utilities**, since you won’t need the converter.)
+You don't need to add all of them, so add just the references you need.
+(Note: if you are using or have access to **Colors** instead of **Brushes**, then you can skip the reference to **Utilities**, since you won't need the converter.)

 2. Select the desired image and get its moniker.
 Use a **KnownMoniker**, or use your own if you have your own custom images and monikers.